 We don’t want to just keep employees by financially chaining them to the wall – we want them to stay enthusiastically and be fully on board with the mission.
 In today’s language, we want them ‘engaged’.

 We’ve hit you with a lot of facts today, but let’s give you a combination of another few.
-In their State of the Global Workplace report, Gallup concluded that “85% of employees are not actively engaged or [are] actively disengaged at work”.
-In the UK, they found only 8% of employees are engaged, with Europe in general hovering around 15%.
-In the US, this rises to a relatively impressive 30% of employees are actively engaged in their work.
+In their State of the Global Workplace Report 2021, Gallup concluded that global “employee engagement decreased by 2 percentage points from 22% in 2019 to 20% in 2020 and 80% of employees are not actively engaged or [are] actively disengaged at work”.
+In Western Europe, they found only 11% of employees are engaged.
+In the US, this rises to a relatively impressive 34% of employees are actively engaged in their work.

 While it’s hard to conclusively connect the two, it’s interesting to compare those engagement statistics with the levels of employee ownership between Europe and the US.
 In European late-stage startups, employees own around 10% of the company, versus 20% in the US.